 Don’t get us wrong, ExpressVPN will still probably beat everyone else, but this round goes to Nord.

 China and other restricted countries

-- Router acting as a funnel, so all devices that use the traffic going through the router are not counted into the device limit
+- The router acting as a funnel, so all devices that use the traffic going through the router are not counted in the simultaneous devices limit

-- Split tunneling allows you to split the traffic not by the app but by device.
+- Split tunneling allows you to split the traffic not by app but by device

 Read our full reviews: